-Probably manufactured in small batches during the period 1935 to 1966 it reflected a Swiss practice of technical colleges actually making complete machines, another example believed to have been the EML Ecole des Métiers Lausanne.
+Probably manufactured in small batches from around 1938 (the lathe does reflect some aspects of the Schaublin 102 as made during the 1930s) this splendid precision screwcutting lathe does confirm the Swiss practice of technical colleges actually making complete machines; another example believed to have been the EML Ecole des Métiers Lausanne.

-Bearing a passing resemblance to both the Swiss-made Schaublin 102 and Haibegger TDLE "Neotor", the EPVJ was also of very high quality and around the same capacity - the centre height being 102 mm (4 inches) and the capacity between centres approximately 500 mm (20 inches).
+Not only was EPVJ was of complex construction and very high quality, but also bore a passing resemblance to the Swiss Haibegger TDLE "Neotor", having much the same capacity - the centre height being 102 mm (4 inches) and the capacity between centres approximately 500 mm (20 inches).
 The bed was built with unusually large, integral feet at each end and its central ways formed in the same style as found on many other traditional precision bench lathes - a flat top, bevelled edges and a central T-slot used to locate headstock and tailstock.
 The carriage (moved by a very large handwheel that could be disengaged while screwcutting) ran on ways, like those of the Schaublin 102, formed as extensions to the bed's front and back walls with the front V-shaped and the back rectangular.

-Very Schaublin-like, the compound slide rest used the same design of good-sized, bevelled-edge zeroing micrometer dials with balanced handles and the top slide carrying two parallel T-slots machined so that the bolts could be withdrawn either to the front or rear.
+Very Schaublin-like, the compound slide rest used the same design of good-sized, bevelled-edge zeroing micrometer dials with balanced handles and a top slide machined with two parallel T-slots arranged so that the bolts could be withdrawn either to the front or rear.

-Like that fitted to most precision lathes from the 1860s onwards, the tailstock carried a barrel (spindle) that passed right through the casting and was thus fully supported by the surrounding casting, even when fully extended.
+Like that fitted to most precision lathes from the 1860s onwards, the tailstock carried a barrel (spindle) that passed right through the housing, thus being fully supported by the surrounding casting, even when fully extended.
 A proper compression clamp lock was fitted and, to the front of the machined surface in front of the lock, a reservoir and dipper rod to apply the (now banned) white lead with which to lubricate the centre.

-If you have a EPVJ lathe, or knowledge of its origins, the writer would be very interested to hear from you.
+If you have a EPVJ lathe or other machine tool, or knowledge of their origins, the writer would be very interested to hear from you..